kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-11-documentation-deploy/75-nginx-reverse-proxy-setup.md

 * Replace the domain with your domain
 * If you used a different port than 5000, update that
-* Save the file on DO
+* Save the file on DO remote server
 * Exit out of file

 ## Restart nginx service